beardstack/hapi-deploy/README.md

 Running an on-prem Kubernetes cluster on OpenStack.
 The main goals of these ansible plays are:

-1. To introduce (and manage) a highly available on-prem cluster
+1. To deploy and manage a highly available on-prem cluster
-1. Demonstrate best practices for running a kubernetes cluster
+1. Demonstrate best practices for running a kubernetes cluster on openstack
 1. Keep things clear and simple for others to grok
+1. To create an environment that allows fast and scalable deployments of microservices based on the team's needs

 ## Cluster Specifications